mak7ostapenko/3DMapping/README.md

 1. Scene Representation Networks:
 	- run models on the custom data;
-	- find correlation between FPS and performance;
+	- find correlation between nuber of frames and quality of reqonstruction;
-	- play with feature size
+	- play with feature size;
-	- find drawbacks of model note them and try to deal
+	- find drawbacks of model note them and try to deal;
-	- increase speed
+	- increase speed;
-	- decrease number of needed frames for scene rendering
+	- decrease number of needed frames for scene rendering;
-	- add noise to camera position and try to evaluate it
+	- add noise to camera position and try to evaluate it;
 2. Another approach...
 3. Evaluation on a real world problem.